 1. Success rates differ quite a bit between people and places and studies, and even between the same anaesthetist at different times, so we are not going to be able to pinpoint an exact and universal number.
-The variables that affect success are not just to do with the anaesthetist, the setting or the equipment, but some are also to do with the individual woman (for instance body shape and size, and the ability to get and stay in certain positions, which is not always easy when one is in labour!)
+Siting an epidural is a complex human task.
+And it’s performed on a sometimes moving target.
+The variables that affect success are not just to do with the anaesthetist, the setting or the equipment, but some are also to do with the individual woman.
+These include body shape and size, and the ability to get and stay in certain positions, which is not always easy when one is in labour.

 2. Because pain and pain relief are subjective and people have different expectations, the definition of ‘success’ will vary between people, including researchers.
 To put it into research terms, there is no universal outcome measure for this.
-Does an epidural have to remove every last smidgen of sensation to be successful, or is it still a success if it removes 90 per cent of pain but the woman is OK with that?
+Does an epidural have to remove every last smidgen of sensation to be successful, or is it still a success if it removes 90 per cent of pain?
+Does it matter how the woman feels?
+How about if it removes half the pain but she’s delighted?
 What if it is successful for the first hour but then the catheter moves and it no longer works?
-There are some big questions here about what constitutes success when it comes to epidurals, and (as I imagine you know) this can be an interesting question/topic for groups to discuss!
+There are some big questions here about what constitutes success when it comes to epidurals.

 One of the more obvious places to start is the Cochrane review which compared epidural with non-epidural or no analgesia in labour (Anim-Somuah et al 2011).
 This found that, compared to those other possibilities, epidural was more effective overall, although it did have downsides including increased length of second stage, increased need for oxytocin and increased likelihood of instrumental delivery.
 Unfortunately, though, because it was comparing epidural to other possibilities, the review did not specifically focus on success or failure rates of epidural in itself.